joselainejrs/doacao-de-roupa/README.md

 Clicking menu have the option "How to help", has 3 forms to help ONGs

    - How to help (by payment);
-   - Location (Open a map to Google from location of the ONGs);
+   - Location (Open a map to Google from location of the ONGs) In progress :warning:;
    - Register (The ONGs can register to be found ).